People's Revolutionary Government: Revolution of 1979

 Faced with the rise in power of the New JEWEL Movement, Sir Eric Gairy at the beginning of 1979 considered taking action and having members of the party's leadership arrested.
 Political tension was further aggravated when the police discovered barrels of grease intended to transport weapons from the United States to Grenada for the benefit of the NJM.
 The NJM also formed a small, armed clandestine group placed under the leadership of former prison guard and police officer Hudson Austin, one of the only party officials with military training.
-The leaders of the NJM, informed of the Prime Minister's plans against them, managed to escape arrest and lived in hiding for several days.
+The leaders of the NJM, informed of the prime minister's plans against them, managed to escape arrest and lived in hiding for several days.

-The NJM took advantage of a trip to New York by Sir Eric Gairy — who was going to the UN to plead in favour of an institution responsible for studying extraterrestrial phenomena — to organise a coup.
+The NJM took advantage of a trip to New York by Sir Eric Gairy—who was going to the UN to plead in favour of an institution responsible for studying extraterrestrial phenomena—to organise a coup.
 On 12 March, shortly before midnight, Maurice Bishop, Bernard Coard, Unison Whiteman and other party officials gathered their activists to outline an action plan consisting of deploying NJM militants to storm the barracks where approximately 200 soldiers resided and to take over the radio station and then the country.

-In the early hours of 13 March, NJM leaders voted to decide whether to carry out the coup.
+In the early hours of 13 March, NJM leaders held a vote to decide whether to carry out the coup.
 With for and against tied (Hudson Austin and Bernard Coard having voted for, and Maurice Bishop and another executive against), an additional executive, George Louison, took part in the decision and voted for the insurrection, which instigated the launch of the revolution.
-The operation was carried out by 46 NJM militants, often very young, with only 21 guns among them.
+The operation was carried out by 46 NJM militants, some very young, with only 21 guns among them.
 The barracks were taken over at four in the morning and the buildings attacked with incendiary bombs.
 The troop was overpowered without difficulty, the soldiers being taken completely by surprise.
-The radio station was taken over without firing a shot and Maurice Bishop was able to launch his appeal to the population, announcing the seizure of power by the revolutionary army.
+The radio station was taken without firing a shot and Maurice Bishop was able to launch his appeal to the population, announcing the seizure of power by the revolutionary army.